panzerdp/dmitripavlutin.com/content/posts/161-import-meta/index.md

 `import.meta` is an object available inside the ES module scope.
 This object contains useful metadata information about the module.

-A useful meta property about the module is `import.meta.url` &mdash; which indicates the absolute URL of the module in the browser, and the absolute path (prefixed with `file://`) in Node.js.
+A useful module meta property is `import.meta.url` &mdash; which indicates the absolute URL of the module in the browser or the absolute path in Node.js (prefixed with `file://`).

 *Challenge: without using `import.meta.url`, how would you determine the URL of the script tag?*